 Actually, there is a subtlety to the above-described challenge.
 It’s easy enough to source a DIL simulator that can switch out its vehicle physics (on paper, at least) – the elusive part is finding a DIL simulator that can serve the diverse demands of various projects and use cases in a way that preserves the overall fidelity of the simulations.

-What we really need to do is step behind the curtain, and seek an answer the following question: What is the architectural hub of the DIL system that you are considering?
-Some driving simulators pace the computational hosting environment at the hub.
+What we really need to do is step behind the curtain, and seek an answer to the following question: What is the architectural hub of the DIL system that you are considering?
+Some driving simulators place the computational hosting environment at the hub.
 Other simulators place a vehicle physics engine at the hub.
 Still others are clearly force-fitting everything around some mechatronic equipment.
 Of course, these system architectures may be appropriate or inappropriate based on your intended use cases.
 Here at Ansible Motion, we have a different answer to the above question than other DIL simulator providers.